rougin/basilisk/README.md

 ├─ Models/
 ```

 This is the directory where for storing the models (for [`Eloquent`](https://laravel.com/docs/eloquent)) or entities (if using [`Doctrine`](https://www.doctrine-project.org/index.html)).
-In my experience, my best practice is that the class names added in this directory should represent a database table (e.g., if having a `users` table, it should be represented as `User` class):
+In my experience, my best practice is that the class names added in this directory should represent a database table (e.g., if having a `users` table from the database, it should be represented in `Basilisk` as `User` class):

 ``` php
 <?php